Coparenting in PSP Families

 things to consider…

-- Having check-ins regarding child behaviour and reaching consensus on consistent ways to respond to these behaviours.
+• Having check-ins regarding child behaviour and reaching agreement on consistent ways to respond to these behaviours.

 References for this page (click to expand)